island-lang/island-lang.github.io/README.md

 let (n, ...) = getTuple()  // n = 1
 ```

-Objects are unpacked based on the order of declared members:
+Objects (introduced in a future chapter) are unpacked based on the order of declared members:
 ```isl
 class Person
 	firstName: string